mongodb/specifications/source/connection-string/connection-string-spec.rst

   In this case the auth database would be ``admin?`` and the connection options  ``w=1``.

+Q: How should the space character be encoded in a connection string?
+  Space characters SHOULD be encoded as ``%20`` rather than ``+``, this will portable across all implementations.
+Implementations MAY support decoding ``+`` into a space, as many languages treat strings as ``x-www-form-urlencoded`` data by default.

 -------
 Changes
 -------

+- 2016-07-22: In Port section, clarify that zero is not an acceptable port.
 - 2017-01-09: In Userinfo section, clarify that percent signs must be encoded.
-- 2016-07-22: In Port section, clarify that zero is not an acceptable port.
 - 2017-06-10: In Userinfo section, require username and password to be fully URI encoded, not just "%", "@", and ":".
 In Auth Database, list the prohibited characters.
 In Reference Implementation, split at the first "/", not the last.
+- 2018-01-09: Clarified that space characters should be encoded to ``%20``.